YubicoLabs/Microsoft.Net-Crypto-YubiKey/README.md

 Insert a YubiKey 5 with a X.509 certificate in the USB-port at the PC.

-Run the application by pressing the button "Microsoft.Net-Crypto-YubiKey" in the top bar of Microsoft Visual Studio 2019 (see the image above), or run the executable file `<file path to the solution>\Microsoft.Net-Crypto-YubiKey\bin\Debug\net5.0\Microsoft.Net-Crypto-YubiKey.exe`.
+Run the application by either pressing the button "Microsoft.Net-Crypto-YubiKey" in the top bar of Microsoft Visual Studio 2019 (see the image above), or running the executable file `<file path to the solution>\Microsoft.Net-Crypto-YubiKey\bin\Debug\net5.0\Microsoft.Net-Crypto-YubiKey.exe`.

 This will launch a command prompt, which in turn will present the Windows Security dialog box for a Smart Card.
 Enter the PIN code to the YubiKey 5 PIV in this dialog box.